Rep. Russell Fry sponsors bill to make all candidates pay filing fee

 HORRY COUNTY, S.C.
-(WBTW) — South Carolina Representative Russell Fry is sponsoring a bill to make all candidates filling to run for office to pay a filing fee.
+(WBTW) — South Carolina Rep. Russell Fry is sponsoring a bill to make all candidates filling to run for office to pay a filing fee.

 House Bill 3262 is just one of many election-related bills that have been filed.
 The bill was initially filed last year.
 Fry said the bill would make it fair when it comes to voting or running as a candidate in South Carolina.